anya718/echo-maze/README.md

-# echo-maze
-A sound-guided blind maze game using Arduino Nano that challenges players to navigate without visuals.
+EchoMaze is an Arduino-based hidden maze challenge where players rely on sound cues to find their way.